 Demographics: not you, myself, or your mom.

 Who are they targeting: they must be targeting people who want low-priced food regardless if it is honey walnut shrimp, teriyaki beef, pho, hot and sour soup, or tom yum guy (you know, Chinese, Japanese, or oriental food, it’s all the same).

 Pandanoya Express (where’s the Japanese food?): In the Asian community in L.A., there is “Asian food for Asian people,” and “Asian food for you know, those other people.”
 As for Yoshinoya, they are trying too hard to cater to anything but Asian people.
-So I got to wonder, do they not realize catering to first generation immigrants is an ideal way of establishing a base till the surrounding communities catches on (I guess you wouldn’t know if you’re from a homogenous country).
+So I got to wonder, do they not realize catering to first generation immigrants is an ideal way of establishing a base till the surrounding communities catches on (I guess you wouldn’t know if you’re from a homogenous country like Japan).

 Locations: your hood, gated communities, or the scary part of town.